keboola/developers-docs/integrate/data-streams/tutorial/index.md

 ```

 The most important part of the response is the `url` field.
 This is the endpoint you will point your GitHub webhook to.
 Once you've created the source and obtained its `url` field, you are ready to configure the GitHub webhook.

+Normally the url only returns a short response to reduce traffic.
+You can add `?verbose=true` to the url to receive more information about what happened with the request.
+Note that this makes the response slower so it is recommended to only use this parameter for testing purposes.

 ### Configuring the Github Webhook